About | People | Services | Projects | Training | Publications

 Course Material:

-For a long time Perl has been a popular language among those programming for the first time.
-Although it is a powerful language many of its features mean make it especially suited to first time programmers as it reduces the complexity found in many other languages.
+For a long time, Perl has been a popular language among those starting out with programming.
+Although it is a powerful language, many of its features make it especially suited to first time programmers as it reduces the complexity found in many other languages.
 Perl is also one of the world's most popular languages which means there are a huge number of resources available to anyone setting out to learn it.

 Course Content: